 Dissertation (1999): “The Iron Age II Period in the Central Negev Highlands and Edom: A Comparison of Settlement Intensification and Land Exploitation”

-Research Assistant Professor, Institute of the Study of the Ancient World, New York University
+Clinical Assistant Professor, Ancient Studies, New York University

 Dissertation (2004): "Imported Ceramics and the Rural Consumer in Late Roman Mediterranean Gaul"